danidee10/danidee10.github.io/_posts/2016-09-24-flask-by-example-3.markdown

 date: 2016-09-24T22:35:33+01:00
 ---

-Welcome to part 3 of 'How to build a voting app with flask', the last part was all about setting up our database with SQLAlchemy, if you missed it check it out [here]({% post_url 2016-09-19-flask-by-example-2 %}).
+Welcome to part 3 of 'How to build an online voting app with flask', the last part was all about setting up our database with SQLAlchemy, if you missed it check it out [here]({% post_url 2016-09-19-flask-by-example-2 %}).

 In this part, we're going to design a landing page for our application and an authentication system to allow our users create and vote on topics.